 In The Waves I: Value at the Edge, I shared our Sustainability Value Spectrum.
-It shows how companies deliver more value as they expand their range of action at the ESG edge.
+It shows how companies deliver more value as they expand their range of capability and action at the ESG edge.
 The Waves generally elicits a good discussion – even online, thanks to the real-time feedback of Mentimeter.

 A Cheshire cat kind of point we make about The Waves is that ‘you are where you are’.
 And where you are is fine – unless you want to be somewhere else.
 Being honest about your range of ESG activity is more useful than trying to talk up your game in the absence of evidence.
 Obvious point, but one lost on too many corporates and/or their brand agencies.
 Scan the integrated reports of the Top 100 on the JSE to see how many companies claim to be ‘creating Shared Value’ with not much to show for it.